-The Master of Education degree programs are designed to serve these groups:
+The M.Ed. in Special Education are designed to serve these groups:

 - Those who wish to add special education certification to the teaching certificate they presently hold in another field. - 2.
-Certified Special Education teachers who wish to pursue advanced study in one area of their field (i.e., learning disabilities, intellectual disabilities, or behavior disorders). - 3.
-Elementary and secondary classroom teachers who are interested in increasing their professional competencies in working with children with special needs in the general education classroom.
+Certified Special Education teachers and others who wish to pursue advanced study in one area of their field (i.e., learning disabilities, intellectual disabilities, or behavior disorders). - 3.
+Elementary and secondary classroom teachers who are interested in increasing their professional competencies for working with students with special needs in the general education classroom. - 4.
+Those coming into the field of Special Education who seek certification or advanced study.